snivilised/arcadia/README.md

 NB: the `deploy` task has been set up for windows by default, but can be changed at will.

-Check that the executable and the US language file __arcadia.active.en-US.json__ have both been deployed.
+Check that the executable and the US language file __maestro.active.en-US.json__ have both been deployed.
 Then invoke the widget command with something like

 > maestro widget -p "P?\<date\>" -t 30